frankbydefault/Technical-Test-String-Calculator/F#/Reflections.md

 ```

 I decided to replace my earlier usage of `FindAll(nums, fun x-> x < 0)` with `Array.filter(fun x-> x < 0)` to keep consistency and within F#.
 Since `FindAll` is part of .NET system and not native to F# so the return of the methd gets wrapped for it to be used in F#.
 If I can stay within F#’s own standard functions, I prefer to do so.
 There are some exception like my edge conditions where I see inf the string is null or are white spaces `String.IsNullOrWhiteSpace`, which is a method from .net, but I find it reasonable to use it here because it helps readability and it lets me check multiple conditions in one.

+## Figuring Out structure and execution of project

+All my tasks are currently in .fsx files.
+From what I understand, .fsx files are primarily intended for testing and small things, while .fs files are meant for production code or projects.
+So thats why I chose `.fsx` in this case.

+Initially, I was testing my code using fsi, and when a task was finished, I would "move it to production" by calling it from `Program.fs`.
+After completing a few tasks, this approach became tedious, since I had to constantly modify `Program.fs` to run different scripts, which was a pain and many times I forgot to updated it.

+I decided to stick with fsi for now because it is much easier.
+Otherwise, I would need to convert my `.fsx` files to `.fs` and manage them from `Program.fs`.
+Due to time constraints, I instead added a tests array with some input values, and then mapped through the array, applying SumStringNums to each item and printing the results.